 Apache Kafka Architecture

-- Durable message store—like a log, run in a server cluster, which keeps streams of records in topics (categories).
+- Durable message store—Kafka behaves like a log, run in a server cluster, which keeps streams of records in topics (categories).

-- Messages—made up of a value, a key and a timestamp.
+- Messages are made up of a value, a key, and a timestamp.

 - Dumb broker / smart consumer model—does not try to track which messages are read by consumers and only keeps unread messages.
 Kafka keeps all messages for a set period of time.